sethbassett/foss_meetups/README.md

        + [Oracle VM VirtualBox Extension Pack](https://download.virtualbox.org/virtualbox/6.0.6/Oracle_VM_VirtualBox_Extension_Pack-6.0.6.vbox-extpack)

 Download the VirtualBox installer that is appropriate for your system and install VirtualBox.
 Download the extension pack file - clicking on it should run it with VirtualBox and install the extension pack automatically.

-If you have Windows 10 installed [you can opt to use Hyper-V instead of VirtualBox](https://www.nextofwindows.com/how-to-enable-configure-and-use-hyper-v-on-windows-10).
-You shouldn't have problems but I won't be able to troubleshoot anything that comes up until the second hour.

    + **Data:**
      + One of: